18F/18f.gsa.gov/README.md

 `quote` - the quoted text that will make up the testimonial.

 `attribution` - the quote’s author.
+Comma added dynamically.

 **Optional arguments**:

 `size` - if set to `“md”`, this will output a slightly smaller block quote that will fit within the project template’s main text.
 Otherwise it will default to the larger size.

 `position` - the quote author’s professional position.
-In general, we will want to include either position or organization (i.e., at least one of the two fields).
+If `organization` is defined, `position` displays before it.

-`organization` - The author's organization.
-In general we will want to include either position or organization (i.e. at least one of the two fields).
+`organization` - The quote author's organization.
+If defined, displays as last element.

 **Example**